devgru-club/KSP_ModdedMultiPlayer/README.md

 # KSP_ModdedMultiPlayer for Linux Servers

 If you are here for just the mods, this is the file you need <a href="4-02-2019.ckan">4-02-2019.ckan</a>
+You are going to need more than 8Gb of RAM to play on our server because KSP has to load all of the parts into memory.

 # Server Setup
 - The following is how to install the required parts for DarkMultiPlayer and the Mods needed for my server.
 You only need DarkMultiPlayer to do this without all my mods.